open-prophetdb/biomedgps-data/graph_data/KG_README.md

 # Format and filter entities by online ontology service
 mkdir graph_data/formatted_entities

+# Add all side effect entities to the disease entities
+# We don't treat the side effect as an entity type anymore, we treat it as a relationship type.
+Because the side effect is important attribute of the drug and we use the side effect to connect the drug and disease at most time.
+So for convenience, we add all side effect entities to the disease entities.
+python graph_data/lib/data.py merge-files --input graph_data/extracted_entities/merged_entities/side_effect.tsv --input graph_data/extracted_entities/merged_entities/disease.tsv --output graph_data/extracted_entities/merged_entities/disease.tsv

 # For disease
 onto-match ontology -i graph_data/extracted_entities/merged_entities/disease.tsv -o graph_data/formatted_entities/disease.tsv -O disease -s 0 -b 300
 ## Keep all duplicated rows